csieber/hvbench-tutorial/README.md

 ## Boxes

-The following boxes are configured in vagrant:
+The following *Ubuntu 14.04* boxes are used in the tutorial:

 | VM           | IP            | Description                              |
 |--------------|---------------|------------------------------------------|